lsst-ts/ts_idl/README.rst

-Repository of IDL files used by for ts_salobj.
+IDL files for use by ts_salobj, and Python enum files generated from XML.

 Contents: